Skip to main content

 Book an appointment with our team →

 A crack, on the other hand, can extend beyond the enamel into the dentine or even reach the pulp.
 When the fracture line reaches deeper structures, it may allow bacteria to enter the tooth or irritate the nerve, which can lead to sensitivity, discomfort, or in some cases, infection.
+The depth and direction of a crack are key factors that a dentist will evaluate during a clinical assessment to determine the most suitable treatment approach.

 Common Causes of Cracked and Chipped Teeth